|

 Verify the HASH signatures...

-In PowerShell; Get-FileHash %Userprofile%\Desktop\CreateYourHyperVLab.ps1 -Algorithm RIPEMD160 | SHA256 | SHA384 | SHA512
+In PowerShell; Get-FileHash %Userprofile%\Desktop\CreateYourHyperVLab.ps1 -Algorithm RIPEMD160 | SHA256 | SHA384 | SHA512 (Choose one)

 RIPEMD160: 7737018FB3B1114DB62280B1A6DA9C976671E0B2